Criticism of Starbucks: Buffalo, New York (2021)

-In August 2021, 49 baristas, led by Jaz Brisack, a barista and labor organizer, in Buffalo, New York, wrote a letter to Johnson indicating their intention to file the formation of three unions backed by Workers United with the NLRB.
+In August 2021, 49 baristas in Buffalo, New York wrote a letter to Johnson indicating their intention to file the formation of three unions backed by Workers United with the NLRB.

 In November 2021, Starbucks began what some referred to as an "aggressive union-busting" campaign against the workers, including mandatory "listening" sessions at the three stores which had filed to vote for unionizing with the NLRB.
 Will Westlake, a barista at one of the stores, said that the meetings "started off by going around and saying that they wanted me to vote no for the union.
 And then they went back and forth talking about how great all the benefits are at Starbucks and if we vote in a union, we may not have any of those benefits," and that they would not allow feedback on their "anti-union" talking points from the workers.
 According to KIRO-TV, the workers received communications from the company that a union would not solve the problems the stores identified.

 Workers told reporters that the three stores faced numerous meetings with management and corporate leadership, and the affected stores having unscheduled remodels, shutdowns, and closures.
 Additionally, workers said that they were contacted with negative talking points by methods previously reserved for emergencies, and were invasively surveilled and questioned about their personal lives.
 The workers further alleged that they had unexpected visits from executives to suppress union organizing, including Schultz.

 On November 6, 2021, Schultz spoke to workers at Buffalo hotel, the video of which was later posted on Starbucks' corporate YouTube account.
 Schultz presented workers with a case against unionizing, including using his Jewish heritage and The Holocaust to describe the company's mission, saying that they were trying to "share their blanket" with employees, referring to Holocaust prisoners in Poland survival tactic of sharing limited resources amongst each other.
 The narrative was met with wide-spread criticism on social media.
 Schultz claimed that while the company "isn't perfect", they are addressing worker issues to improve conditions, including pay raises.
 However, according to Cassie Fleischer, another organizer and union member at the unionized Elmwood store, all of the union's requests were denied in a union bargaining meeting, including that the company pay "out-of-pocket costs on coronavirus tests".